What is SMED?

 SMED, or Single-Minute Exchange of Die, is a Lean tool used in manufacturing to reduce equipment changeover time.
 The goal of SMED is to complete as many steps as possible while the equipment is running (or processing), to save time and quickly change over to processing the next product.

-Do You Need SMED?
+Do You Need this Tool?

 Before going into the benefits of SMED or why manufacturers use it, it may be helpful to ask if SMED can be applied to your production process and if it’s the right Lean tool to use for making improvements.
-The following are factors you need to consider before implementing SMED:

 - Based on the data, what percentage of lost productive time is from changeovers?
+IndustryWeek provides the formula for this as follows: Availability score = Available time ÷ Scheduled time

 - Is the percentage of lost productive time from changeovers 20% or above?

-- Is the changeover of this equipment (c) performed more than once each week, (d) takes an hour or so to complete on average, (e) but can sometimes take much longer to complete (such as 2 hours more)?
+- can sometimes take much longer to complete (such as 2 hours more)?

-- Increased capacity / machine work rates
+- Increased capacity/machine work rates

 - Reduced batch sizes / smaller lot sizes